Wasabi the Pekingese wins Best in Show at the Westminster Dog Show - KION546

 The reserve slot, or runner-up, was given to Bourbon the whippet.

 The Westminster Dog Show is the second-oldest continuous sporting event in the United States, after the Kentucky Derby.
-It is also the longest nationally televised live dog show, according to the Westminster Kennel Club.
+It has run through world wars, previous pandemics and economic depressions.
+Last year, amid the pandemic, the event was moved to June.

 The competition was held at the Lyndhurst Estate in Tarrytown, New York.
 It was the first time the competition has taken place outside of New York’s Madison Square Garden, where it has been held every year since 1877.
 It was was relocated this year because of the Covid-19 pandemic.